If you need an instant loan, these lenders can help

 The majority of experts recommend that your fund should be equal to your living expenses for three to six months.
 When you determine the actual amount of money to keep for emergencies, you have to take into account the size of your family and whether you have kids, your debt and the insurance policies which you have.

 Experts suggest that you calculate the size of the emergency fund based on your living expenses because the most common emergency is considered to be unexpected loss of income.
 In case you lose your job, you will still have to pay all the bills.
-The loss of income is perhaps the most serious thing which can happen.

 No savings, now what?